There’s a New App that Lets You Apologize to People

 To apologize to someone is a deeply personal, humbling, and vulnerable act.
 And what better way to express your profound sorrow at having wounded someone you care about than through the gracious medium of apps?
-According to “Page Six,” former MSNBC host Greta Van Susteren has spent over a year developing a new app called Sorry that is basically a Venmo for apologies.
-In an all-caps laden Facebook post on Wednesday, Van Susteren wrote:
+According to “Page Six,” former MSNBC host Greta Van Susteren has spent over a year developing a new app, called Sorry, that is basically a Venmo for apologies.
+In an all-caps-laden Facebook post on Wednesday, Van Susteren wrote:

 “You will get to ‘accept or reject’ apologies from a friend (kept private between you and your friend) or ‘accept or reject’ apologies of public figures which we ALL get to see and vote to accept or reject.”